Anyone traveling to Hawaii should also learn a bit about Hawaii’s art and culture. Hawaiian art has a fascinating history.

 One of the traditional Hawaiian art forms is the Kapa fabric.
 Kapa fabric is produced by native Hawaiian artisans from the fibers of certain trees and shrubs.
 Kapa fabric is very similar to the tapa cloth found elsewhere in Polynesia.

-Kapa cloth is based primarily on the creative combination of basic bold yet linear elements and forms.The Kapa fabric was used primarily for traditional Hawaiian clothing.
-Most of the work of the Kapa cloth was done by women; the mothers would pass down this art form to their daughters.
+Kapa cloth primarily combines basic bold yet linear elements and forms.
+The Kapa fabric was mainly used for traditional Hawaiian clothing.
+Most of the Kapa cloth work was done by women; the mothers would pass down this art form to their daughters.

 Besides the museum, you can see some Kapa or Tapa cloth at the Polynesia Cultural Center in Laie, Hawaii.
 In some of their cultural villages, you can see how this kind of cloth was worn or used in Polynesia.
-To find out more about how you can visit the Polynesian Cultural Center, you can click here.
+To find out more about how you can visit the Polynesian Cultural Center, click here.

 4 – Kakau – Traditional Hawaiian Tattoo Art

-Another interesting traditional Hawaiian art form was Kakau, or the Hawaiian art of tattooing.
+Another interesting traditional Hawaiian art form was Kakau or the Hawaiian art of tattooing.
 Hawaii was governed by a strict Kapu or a taboo cultural system; the tattoos became part of this system.

 The tattoos also served as part of the recognition for the class or caste system.
 The tattoos were for ornamentation, class distinction, and to help the health and spiritual well-being of those who had worn the body art.

-Not just anyone could apply these tattoos; highly-skilled Kakuna art experts applied the tattoos.
+Not just anyone could apply these tattoos; highly skilled Kakuna art experts applied the tattoos.
 The design also varied as much as the Kakau tattoo artist’s ability and experience.
 The entire process of the Kakau tattoo art was also a highly guarded secret.

-Eventually, the Kakau Hawaiian system of tattoo art began to collapse.
-The ancient ways of this traditional tattoo art began to vanish from the islands.
-As more European settlers and missionaries came to the islands, the Kakau tattoo art was discouraged and even suppressed until, eventually, many of this traditional art form’s designs and techniques faded away.
+As more European settlers and missionaries came to the islands, the Kakau tattoo art was discouraged and even suppressed until many of this traditional art form’s designs and techniques eventually faded.

 5 – Western Influences Changed Hawaiian Art

-Even today, most Hawaiian artists will keep their subject matter distinctively Hawaiian while incorporating the art with materials from the west.
-That is why most of the art produced in Hawaii integrates an artistic melting of traditional Hawaiian art and western art.
+Even today, most Hawaiian artists will keep their subject matter distinctively Hawaiian while incorporating the art with materials from the West.
+That is why most of the art produced in Hawaii integrates an artistic melting of traditional Hawaiian art and Western art.

 6 – Hawaiian Quilting Taught By Christian Missionaries

-The Hawaiian quilt is an example of an art form that came to Hawaii after the westerners first came to Hawaii.
-The missionaries who came to Hawai in the early 1800s taught the Hawaiian women the art of quilting.
-Many of the earliest Hawaiian quilts go back as early as the 1820s; the artisans pieced together these early Hawaiian quilts with old scraps of fabric.
+The Hawaiian quilt is an example of an art form that came to Hawaii after the Westerners first came to Hawaii.
+The missionaries who came to Hawaii in the early 1800s taught the Hawaiian women the art of quilting.

 7 – The Volcano School of Hawaiian Art